-THE BOARD'S PROPOSAL ON GUIDELINES FOR REMUNERATION OF SENIOR MANAGEMENT
+THE BOARD'S PROPOSAL ON GUIDELINES FOR REMUNERATION OF SENIOR MANAGEMENT after adoption of the guidelines by the AGM 2022.

-The CEO and the other members of senior management fall within the provisions of these guidelines.
-The guidelines are forward-looking, i.e. they are applicable to remuneration agreed, and amendments to remuneration already agreed, after adoption of the guidelines by the AGM 2022.
 The guidelines do not apply to any remuneration decided or approved by the general meeting.
 During 2022, no significant deviations were made from the applicable guidelines.
 For information about the guidelines applicable until the 2022 AGM, refer to the Corporate governance report on pages 36-43.